madalinignisca/madalinignisca.github.io/_posts/2024-08-14-introduction-to-ansible-for-nodejs.md

 ---
 layout: post
-title:  "Introduction to Ansible for nodejs"
+title:  "Introduction to Managing Servers with Ansible and Node.js"
 date:   2024-08-14 10:00:00
 categories: [ansible,nodejs,grafana]
 ---

-# Introduction to Managing Servers with Ansible and Node.js

 In today's fast-evolving technological landscape, the demands on IT infrastructure have grown significantly.
 Efficient server management has become paramount for businesses that rely on complex and scalable architectures.
 Ansible, a popular automation tool, emerges as a solution that simplifies infrastructure management.
 In this article, we'll explore how to leverage Ansible specifically for managing servers that run Node.js applications, and how integrating Grafana can enhance observability.